Christkindlesmarkt, Nuremberg: Prologue

 The Christkindlesmarket is opened with a prologue speech by the Christkind from the balcony of the Frauenkirche church.
 This solemn event attracts thousands of people to the Hauptmarkt.
 The prologue, written by Friedrich Bröger for the first post-war market in 1948, was modified several times since as the largely destroyed city was rebuilt and the hungry population became prosperous again.
-It begins, and ends, with an invitation to the ladies and gentlemen who have been children once and to the little ones at the beginning of the journey of life, and compares short-term events like the temporary market little city made of wood and cloth to timeless values, memories and traditions.
+It begins, and ends, with an invitation to "the ladies and gentlemen who have been children once" and to "the little ones at the beginning of the journey of life", and compares short-term events like the temporary market "little city made of wood and cloth" to timeless values, memories and traditions.

 Sister city market

 In Rathausplatz the sister city market has taken place since 1998.
 The sister cities provide booths with local specialties.
-These cities are: Antalya (Turkey), Atlanta (USA), Vienna (Austria), Kharkiv (Ukraine), Gera (Thuringia, Germany), Glasgow (Scotland), Kavala (Greece), Cracow (Poland), Nice (France), Prague (Czech Republic), San Carlos (Nicaragua), Shenzhen (China), Skopje (Macedonia), Venice (Italy) and Limousin (French region).
+These cities are: Antalya (Turkey), Atlanta (USA), Vienna (Austria), Kharkiv (Ukraine), Gera (Germany), Glasgow (Scotland), Kavala (Greece), Kraków (Poland), Nice (France), Prague (Czech Republic), San Carlos (Nicaragua), Shenzhen (China), Skopje (North Macedonia), Venice (Italy) and Limousin (France).
 Moreover, there are friend cities like Bar (Montenegro), Kalkudah (Sri Lanka), Verona (Italy) present at the market.